Capitol Critters

-Capitol Critters is an American animated sitcom about the lives of mice, rats and roaches who reside in the basement and walls of the White House in Washington, D.C.
-The series was produced by Steven Bochco Productions and Hanna-Barbera in association with 20th Century Fox Television for ABC, which aired seven out of the show's 13 episodes from January 28 to March 14, 1992.
+Capitol Critters is an American animated sitcom produced by Steven Bochco Productions and Hanna-Barbera in association with 20th Century Fox Television for ABC.
+The show is about the lives of mice, rats, and roaches who reside in the basement and walls of the White House in Washington, D.C.
+Seven out of the show's 13 episodes were aired on ABC from January 28 to March 14, 1992.
 Cartoon Network later aired all 13 episodes (including the unaired episodes) from 1995 through 1996.
+ABC Signature and Touchstone Television's successor company 20th Television (under Disney) currently holds the rights to the show.

-The series was part of a spate of attempts by major networks to develop prime time animated shows to compete with the success of Fox's The Simpsons, alongside CBS's Fish Police and Family Dog.
+The series was part of a spate of attempts by major networks to develop prime time animated shows to compete with the success of Fox's The Simpsons, alongside CBS's Fish Police (also produced by Hanna-Barbera) and Family Dog.
 The latter two, along with Capitol Critters, proved unsuccessful and were quickly cancelled.

 Premise

 A young mouse named Max is forced to flee his home on a farm in Nebraska after his family is killed by exterminators.
-He travels to Washington, D.C. to live with his hippie cousin Berkley, rebellious rat Jammett, and Jammett's mother Trixie.
+He travels to Washington, D.C. to live with his hippie cousin Berkley, rebellious rat Jammet, and Jammet’s mother Trixie.
 Max also befriends a hip cockroach named Moze and a former laboratory rat named Muggle who still suffers from the side effects of the experiments he is put through that often have him exploding.

 The group has to deal with the White House's resident cats, which are caricatures of then-President George H. W. Bush and Vice President Dan Quayle.
 The episodes' themes reference current issues of the day, including gun control and drug abuse.